BenFheng/dataeng_test/Section_1/README.md

 - Cron job should take a python file and run it scheduled 1am

+NOTE: Did not complete cron job section in time

 ## Files

 - raw_data folder : contains original csv files